 No matter the technical topic, the greatest solutions are always the most elegant ones.
-And test automation frameworks are no exception.
-A great framework should support users' needs as simply as possible.
+And a test automation framework is no exception.
+A great automation testing framework should support users' needs as simply as possible.

 Shahin and Walaa both emphasize that test automation frameworks should function like plug-and-play devices.
-Members of a quality assurance (QA)team should be able to use a framework even if they don't necessarily understand how it works.
+Quality Assurance (QA)team members should be able to use an automation testing framework even if they don't necessarily understand how it works.

-There should be no learning curve dependent on their automation experience or technical skills.
+No learning curve should depend on their automation experience or technical skills.
 It should be so user-friendly that writing, inserting, compiling, and running a test script should be seamless without needing to dive into the underlying mechanics.

-Test automation can encapsulate a wide variety of tests; load testing, unit testing, and functional testing name just a few.
-Depending on changing requirements and scenarios, some of these tests have to be scaled up and down.
+An automation framework design can encapsulate a wide variety of tests in a test environment; load testing, unit testing, and functional testing, to name just a few.
+Depending on changing requirements and scenarios, some tests must be scaled up and down.

 In contrast, an API test automation framework is already equipped with the capabilities to cover most API test cases.
-So you can add extra scenarios without any extra development needed.
-Simply configure the new APIs and test cases, and you should be all set to go.
+So, you can add extra scenarios without any additional development needed.
+Configure the new APIs and test cases, and you should be all set to go.

-Reports display information such as how many test cases executed, how many failed, and how many passed.
-They're useful for QA engineers and managers to quickly find out what's going on.
+Reports display information such as how many test cases were executed, how many failed, and how many passed.
+They're helpful for QA engineers and managers to find out what's going on quickly.
 Users should consult the log if more information is needed.
 This shows technical details that allow users to trace failures to their root cause.

 Maintainability plays an essential part in keeping things cost-effective.
-And traceability is integral to ensuring great maintenance.
-But a few other components are also crucial for proper maintenance.
+And traceability is integral to ensuring excellent maintenance.
+But a few other components are also crucial for proper care.

 This also makes it easy to keep the framework backward-compatible with tests already developed.
 Shahin emphasizes that backward compatibility is key to great maintainability.
 Whenever he makes changes, whether it be adding a new feature or revamping an existing one, Shahin always ensures it is backward-compatible with previous iterations.

 Reusability is one of the primary benefits of a successful test automation framework.
-It's important to prioritize this factor in your test automation strategy.
-By building automation frameworks and test scripts that can be implemented across numerous functions, you optimize their value.
+It's essential to prioritize this factor in your automation framework design.
+You optimize their value by building automation frameworks and test scripts that can be implemented across numerous functions.

 Not only does reusability make testing quicker, but it also lowers maintenance costs.
-Reusability and maintenance are key to meeting both budget demands and rapid software release schedules.
-Together, they simplify processes for both developers and end-users -- extending the code or framework, reconfiguring aspects, and setting up other test cases all become much easier to accomplish.
+Reusability and maintenance are vital to meeting budget demands and rapid software release schedules.
+Together, they simplify processes for both developers and end-users, extending the code or framework, reconfiguring aspects, and setting up other test cases, all becoming much easier to accomplish.

-In addition to framework and script reusability, you should also consider how your framework is optimized for testing across various device platforms.
-An ideal test automation framework will generally support a host of major applications, platforms, and operating systems (OS).
+In addition to framework and script reusability, you should consider how your framework is optimized for testing across various device platforms.
+An ideal test automation framework will generally support various sizable applications, platforms, and operating systems (OS).

-When contemplating this factor, you must try to anticipate what types of platform and OS your organization may use in the future.
-Technology stacks and digital ecosystems are everchanging, so it's prudent to select automation testing tools that are compatible with a variety of options.
+When contemplating this factor, you must anticipate what types of platforms and OS your organization may use in the future.
+Technology stacks and digital ecosystems are ever-changing, so it's prudent to select automation testing tools that are compatible with a variety of options.
 This is best in terms of both convenience and cost.

 This final factor on our list is undoubtedly the most important one.
 Only a team of talented techies can make a successful test automation framework.
-Without the appropriate knowledge required, you can't get the other ingredients on this list -- you'll only have a recipe for disaster.
+With the appropriate knowledge required, you can get the other ingredients on this list -- you'll only have a recipe for disaster.